 The first, 2003 Act 155 created significant barriers to entry that have kept over 100 schools from joining the MPCP.
 The legislation also empowered the Wisconsin Department of Public Instruction to removes schools from the program that lack fiscal viability and/or present a threat to the health or safety of pupils.
 Act 155 has been used to shut down thirty low-performing schools since 2004.

 The second, 2005 Act 125 mandated that all schools in the MPCP obtain accreditation from an agency named in the statutes.
 Act 125 also introduced a standardized testing requirement, and began a five-year longitudinal study of the program by the School Choice Demonstration Project.
-In addition to compelling schools to improve their academic programs via accreditation, Act 125 has removed eleven low-performing schools from the MPCP.
+In addition to compelling schools to improve their academic programs via accreditation, Act 125 has removed many low-performing schools from the MPCP.

 Testing and Transparency